ae6rt/decap/README.md

 ## Setting up a build scripts repository

-Decap leverages Kubernetes ability to mount a Git repository readonly inside a container.
+Decap leverages Kubernetes's ability to mount a Git repository readonly inside a container.
 When you launch a build in the build container, Kubernetes will mount the build scripts repo that contains the build scripts for your projects.
 Here is a sample build script